-^a ZS-type refers to the refined classification on antipodal structures by Zharov and Serafimov (1975)
+^aZS-type refers to the refined classification on antipodal structures by Zharov and Serafimov (1975).

-7.2 Completeness of classifications
+7.2.
+Completeness of classifications

 The classifications presented above do not include (by assumption) biazeotropic mixtures, i.e. mixtures where two binary azeotropes exist for one or more of the binary constituents or where there exists two ternary azeotropes.
 Kogan (1971) suggested that the rule of azeotropy is not valid for biazeotropic mixtures.
 However, this is not true, because the rule of azeotropy is a topological rule based on the combination of singular points of different types for continuous surfaces (without a gap), and its validity does not depend on the number of singular points of one element of the surface.
-This fact has been proved by Komarova et al. (1974) and by Matsuyama and Nishimura (1977), and is also discussed in Serafimov (1996).
-An example of a hypothetical biazeotropic mixture is given in Figure 22.
-The set of singular points in the mixture is $S_3 = 1$,
+This fact has been proved by Komarova, Serafimov, and Garber (1974) and by Matsuyama and Nishimura (1977), and is also discussed in Serafimov (1996).
+An example of a hypothetical biazeotropic mixture is given in Fig. 22.
+The set of singular points in the mixture is $S_3 = 1$, $S_3 = 1$, $S_4 = 1$, $S_5 = 1$, $S_6 = 1$, and $S_6 = 1$, which satisfies the rule of azeotropy.

-Figure 22: The rule of azeotropy also applies to biazeotropic mixtures: Hypothetical mixture with two ternary azeotropes and two binary azeotropes for one of the binary pairs.
+Fig. 22.
+The rule of azeotropy also applies to biazeotropic mixtures: Hypothetical mixture with two ternary azeotropes and two binary azeotropes for one of the binary pairs.